-The estimated total cost of the attic renovation, elevator installation and all associated work is \$10,065,000 if tendered as a lump sum in the spring of 2009.
-Currently this amount includes allowances for asbestos abatement and an allowance for relocation costs for building occupants who will be either permanently or temporarily displaced by the work, for which a plan is being developed.
+The estimated total cost of the attic renovation, elevator installation and all associated work if tendered as a lump sum in the spring of 2009 was \$10,065,000 and included allowances for asbestos abatement and an allowance for relocation costs for building occupants who will be either permanently or temporarily displaced by the work, for which a plan is being developed.

 As part of the feasibility study a review and assessment of the condition of the building envelope was undertaken to identify items of restoration and maintenance and their related costs.
 The west half of the roof was identified by the consultants, reviewed by Facilities and Services and classified as "high priority" requiring immediate attention.
-It is in need of replacement and the associated soffits and eaves troughs in need of repair.
-This should be done in conjunction with the attic work and the installation of glazing.
-The estimated total cost for this work is \$2,085,000 if done at the same time as the other construction.
-The total estimated cost is therefore \$12,150,000.
+The estimated total cost for this work was \$2,085,000 if done at the same time as the other construction.
+The estimated total project cost of the attic renovations was \$12,150,000 and included high priority roof renovations.
+Although other restoration and maintenance items requiring attention were identified, including the introduction of photovoltaic panels were proposed, immediate funding sources were not identified for implementation.
+These additional items, together with escalation to time of tender will increase the total project cost to \$20,000,000